mericsferenc/cloud-engineer-test/README.md

 # Installation guide

 To start the application in a Docker environment (preferred):
-- make sure that a Docker environment (e.g. Docker Desktop) is installed
+- make sure that a Docker environment (e.g. Docker Desktop) is installed and running
 - you can install the app in the root folder with a simple "docker compose up --build" command
 - after the build, three containers must be running: client (React), server (NestJS), and database (PostgeSQL)